PUMP SPECIFICATION GUIDE

 The physical size is also bigger on the CSU, the actual footprint would be determined by the manifolding and other features that are added to each pump.

-With the smaller pump body and physical size on the CXS & S100, the pump interior or volute is also smaller.
+With the smaller pump body and physical size on the CXS & ESU1, the pump interior or volute is also smaller.
 This means less water is in the pump to absorb heat when operating at a low flow.
 The impeller is designed to flow 1500 GPM of water and when operating at a low flow, it can cause re-circulation cavitation or an overheat condition if the water is not adequately re-circulated.
-On the higher flow S100, there is an inducer at the impeller to promote better water flow.
+On the higher flow ESU1 (2250 GPM), there is an inducer at the impeller to promote better water flow.
 To help prevent heat issues, operators can circulate water and in the spec process, include an optional pump overheat protection manager (OPM) with alarm.

 Sealing – Packing or Mechanical Seal